winningproduct/learn-portal/content/7-harvest/05-inbound-marketing-plan.md

 ---

 ## Why
 A 2011 Hubspot market research found that leads generated from inbound marketing efforts cost 62% less than leads from outbound marketing efforts.
-Due to the fact that users themselves search and land on content, it builds more trust than outbound methods.
+Since users themselves search and land on content, it builds more trust than outbound methods.

 ## How